Are you following Christ's admonition regarding your oaths?

 Jesus’ half-brother James reaffirmed this principle when he taught, “But above all, my brethren, do not swear, either by heaven or by earth or with any other oath.
 But let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No,’ lest you fall into judgment” (James 5:12).

 A simple matter?
 Yes.
 But obviously one important to God, and thus something that should be important to us.
 In most jurisdictions, the law allows for simple affirmation rather than swearing, so one can respond “I affirm” rather than “I swear” in court or when signing a document.

 James also instructs us, “let every man be swift to hear, slow to speak” (James 1:19).
 And, when we do speak, it should be plainly and without duplicity, so that people can understand our “Yes” and our “No” without resorting to oaths.
 To learn more, read our booklet, The Ten Commandments.
+Write to the Regional Office nearest you (listed on page 30) or order your own free copy at our Web site, TomorrowsWorld.org.
 You will learn how to reap the benefit of God’s many blessings by living in a way that pleases Him.